Garud Commando Force: AFSOD deployments

-In November 2019, Garuds started operating as a part of the first deployment of the Armed Forces Special Operations Division in Jammu and Kashmir.
+In November 2019, Garud commandos started operating as a part of the first deployment of the Armed Forces Special Operations Division in Jammu and Kashmir.

 Ladakh

-Soon after the beginning of the 2020 China–India tensions, Garud commandos were deployed near mountain peaks considered by India to have strategic value.
-Their role was to defend the Indian airspace against Chinese aircraft for which they employed 9K38 Igla air defence systems.
+When the 2020 China–India tensions began, Garud commandos were deployed near mountain peaks considered by India to have strategic value.
+Their role was to defend the Indian airspace against Chinese aircraft, for which they employed 9K38 Igla air defense systems.